Nchadha12/Nchadha12/README.md

 -👀 I’m interested in Machine learning and data science

--🌱 I’m currently learning MLOPs
+-🌱 I’m currently learning Computer Vision

 -I’m looking to collaborate on data analysis